 Each fiber has a limited numerical aperture according to its refractive index contrast between core and cladding.
 The resulting limitation of the angular range also applies to input and output of the whole fiber bundle.
 Quite different values of numerical aperture can occur, mostly between 0.1 and 1.

 In most cases, no attempt is made to launch light into specific fibers, or to concentrate it into the fiber cores.
-Instead, one more or less uniformly illuminates the input face of a fiber bundle, e.g. with a halogen lamp, with light-emitting diodes (LEDs) or a laser.
+Instead, one uniformly illuminates the input face of a fiber bundle, e.g. with a halogen lamp, with light-emitting diodes (LEDs) or a laser.
 Some of the light hitting the input face will then be lost – in particular, the light which gets into the space between the fibers (where propagation losses are often very high), and also light getting into the fiber claddings, from where light can often get into the lossy space between the fibers.
 For minimum losses, one uses large-core fibers, where the fiber core has an only slightly smaller diameter than the fiber cladding.
 The useful (light-guiding) fraction of the input area may then exceed 50%.

 Fresnel reflections at the end faces cause losses, which can be reduced with anti-reflection coatings.
 Note that imaging fiber bundles often have a high-index core glass, where the Fresnel reflections are much stronger than for ordinary fibers.
 It can then be particularly important to use anti-reflection coatings.